Huey Lewis and the News: Mainstream success

 Following the success of "The Power of Love" and Back to the Future, Huey Lewis and the News released their fourth studio album, Fore!, in 1986.
 Fore! followed the success of Sports and reached number-one on the Billboard 200.
 The album spawned the number-one singles, "Stuck with You" and "Jacob's Ladder", as well as the mainstream rock hit "Hip to Be Square".
 In all, the album had five top-ten singles on the Billboard Hot 100 and was certified triple platinum.

 The band continued to tour throughout 1987, and released Small World in 1988.
 After the previous two multi-platinum albums, Small World was considered "noticeably weaker", peaking at number 11 and only going platinum.
 The album had one top-ten single, "Perfect World", which reached number three on the pop chart.

 At the end of the Small World tour in 1989, the band took a break from recording and heavy touring, and parted ways with Chrysalis Records.
-In 1991, they released Hard at Play on the EMI label in the USA and Chrysalis in the UK, which went back to the R&B/rock sound of their earlier albums, and released the hit singles "Couple Days Off" (number 11) and "It Hit Me Like a Hammer" (number 21).
+In 1991, they released Hard at Play on the EMI label in the US and Chrysalis in the UK, which went back to the R&B/rock sound of their earlier albums, and released the hit singles "Couple Days Off" (number 11) and "It Hit Me Like a Hammer" (number 21).

 The band once again changed labels, this time signing with Elektra Records, releasing a cover album in 1994 called Four Chords & Several Years Ago, featuring doo-wop and rock songs from the 1950s and 1960s.
 The album charted on the Billboard 200 and had two hits on adult contemporary radio.

 In early 1996, the band released the greatest hits album Time Flies which focused primarily on the releases from Picture This, Sports, and Fore!, and included four new tracks.